Ahmad-Hazrati/drf_api_littleangels/README.md

     - Most followed profiles: As a user I can see a list of the most followed profiles so that I can see which profiles are popular
     - User profile - user stats: As a user I can view statistics about a specific user: bio, number of posts, follows and users followed so that I can learn more about them
     - Follow/Unfollow a user: As a logged in user I can follow and unfollow other users so that I can see and remove posts by specific users in my posts feed
-    - View all posts by a specific user: As a user I can view all the posts by a specific user so that I can catch up on their latest posts, or decide I want to follow them
+    - View all posts by a specific user: As a user, I can view all the posts by a specific user so that I can catch up on their latest posts, or decide I want to follow them
-    - Edit profile: As a logged in user I can edit my profile so that I can change my profile picture and bio
+    - Edit profile: As a logged-in user I can edit my profile so that I can change my profile picture and bio
-    - Update username and password: As a logged in user I can update my username and password so that I can change my display name and keep my profile secure
+    - Update username and password: As a logged-in user I can update my username and password so that I can change my display name and keep my profile secure
 <br>

 - **Site Administrator Goals**: